Who needs a license? Self-driving cars coming our way

 Even if the industry eventually wins the hearts and minds of most consumers, it also must establish the infrastructure that supports self-driving cars, including not only the technology but the necessary legal and liability frameworks -- things that may takes years to put in place.

-Bill Windsor, associate vice president of consumer safety at insurer Nationwide Mutual, pointed out the airline industry has had an autopilot feature for years, but people still man the cockpit.
+Bill Windsor, associate vice president of consumer safety at insurer Nationwide Mutual NMUIC.UL, pointed out the airline industry has had an autopilot feature for years, but people still man the cockpit.
 The same will be true for cars.

 "It's going to be a long time before we're going to feel comfortable turning over all the day-to-day decisions in driving to a computer," he said.